||4 June 2017

-On 4 June 2017, a 15-year-old youth from the Al 'Arrub refugee camp is arrested by Israeli soldiers at 5:00 a.m.
+On 4 June 2017, a 15-year-old minor from Al 'Arrub refugee camp was arrested by Israeli soldiers from home at 5:00 a.m.
 He reports ill treatment.
 He reports that he was not accused of any offence and was not interrogated.
 He reports being released without charge 13 hours after he was arrested.

 As soon as they saw me the commander identified me and told me to put my clothes on because I was under arrest.
 I then said good-bye to my family and the soldiers took me outside where they tied my hands behind my back with two plastic ties, one inside the other.
 The ties were very tight and painful and left a mark on my wrists for a long time.
 I complained and asked the soldiers to tie me to the front but they refused.

 As they took me outside the house a soldier deliberately pushed me against the wall and then against some barbed wire which caused me a lot of pain.
 By this time young men from the camp started to throw rocks at the soldiers and one of the rocks nearly hit me on the head.
 I was scared.